- Activity Level: high

 Generally speaking, Labradors are healthy.
 They can develop certain inherent conditions, along with cataracts and kneecap displacement, but will remain healthy overall.
 As long as they are taken to their vet appointments with regularity, Labs will usually feel just fine.

 Yellow Labs are loyal companions with few drawbacks.
 They respond well to training, aren’t overly stubborn despite their intelligence, and like to stay mentally stimulated.
 Treats never hurt, of course.
+This, paired with their eagerness to please, makes them a highly trainable dog breed that is a good fit for owners of any experience level.
 With minimal training, these dogs can control their barking and digging without much trouble.
 They’re even adept at rescue techniques – if you’re up for a little extra training.

 Labs have very short, double-layered, and water-resistant fur.
 Its density protects them from the cold, so they will often try to swim any time of year.
-They experience seasonal shedding twice a year and slight shedding throughout the year.
-You should give your dog a bath every so often, especially if they’re avid swimmers, but it’s not imperative.
-Giving them a good brush once a week should keep their coats shiny and healthy.
+They experience heavier seasonal shedding twice a year and slight shedding throughout the year.
+You should give your dog a bath every so often, especially if they’re avid swimmers.
+Giving them a good brush once a week or a few times a week should keep their coats shiny and healthy.

 This breed tends to be very active.
 They were bred to be working dogs and need exercise.
-A daily walk and a weekly run should help assuage their energy levels.
+A few daily walks and some time to run should help assuage their energy levels.
 Yellow Labs also need a fair amount of mental activity as well; they like to stay sharp.
 Challenging toys and puzzles, plus fun games, will keep your dog’s mind engaged.